 TL;DR: The MacBook Air M4 with 16GB RAM can comfortably run models up to ~14B parameters at Q4 quantization.
-Qwen3 8B is the best all-rounder — 30–40 tok/s, fits in ~5.5GB, and outperforms models twice its size on reasoning tasks.
-For quality at the edge of what 16GB allows, Gemma 3 12B QAT is the smart pick.
+Qwen3.5 9B is the best all-rounder — it fits in ~7GB, ships native multimodal support, and rivals 30B-class models from a year ago.
+For speed, Qwen3.5 4B is the pick.
+Gemma 4 E4B covers fast multimodal chat, and Qwen3 8B remains a proven runner-up.

 The MacBook Air M4 is the most popular laptop among local AI hobbyists in 2026 — and for good reason.
 Apple's unified memory architecture means you're not fighting separate CPU and GPU VRAM pools.
 Every gigabyte works for inference.
 With 16GB and a 120 GB/s memory bus, you have a legitimate local AI machine in a fanless chassis.